 The committee can be reached via email at firstname.lastname@example.org.

-The citation process consists of a first appeal and a second appeal.
+The citation process can include a first appeal and a second appeal.

-In an instance where a citation was electronically issued to a non-registered vehicle, the citation may be appealable up to ten (10) days after the vehicle has been registered.
+In an instance where a citation was electronically issued to a non-registered vehicle, the citation may be appealable up to10 days after the vehicle has been registered or the registered owner/driver has been identified.

-The cited party will then be scheduled to present their appeal in person (or in writing if out of the area).
-At the secpnd appeal, only the registered owner and/or assigned driver will be allowed to be present except as follows:
+The cited party will then be scheduled to present their appeal in person (or in writing if unavailable).
+At the 2nd Appeal, only the registered owner and/or assigned driver will be allowed to be present except as follows:

-During the scheduling of the second appeal, it is the responsibility of the registered owner/assigned driver to notify the Office of Campus Safety of the need for an additional person to be present.
+During the scheduling of the 2nd Appeal, it is the responsibility of the registered owner/assigned driver to notify the Office of Campus Safety of the need for an additional person to be present.
 The cited party is not allowed to bring legal counsel to the appeal hearing.

 After the registered owner/assigned driver has provided their appeal, their meeting will be concluded.
+The Chair may conclude the appeal if the appeal does not stay within the specific procedural error or if the appeal lacks professional discourse.
 The appeal will then be reviewed by the Citation Appeals Committee with their decision communicated to the registered owner/assigned driver by the Office of Campus Safety via their University email account.

-The outcome of the second appeal is the final decision for the citation.
+The outcome of the 2nd Appeal is the final decision for the citation.